As we begin to use Cloud products every day, we’re conditioned to believe technology just works.

 One of the restrictions of Cloud Phone was the inflexibility of the licences.
-Once your business has selected a particular feature licence, they were effectively stuck on that option as the system was not flexible enough to support different licences.
+Once your business has selected a particular feature licence, they were effectively stuck on that option as the system was not flexible enough to support different licences across a single site.
 We're not totally clear on why this restriction exists but presume this was a by-product of the need to integrate Ring Central with BT systems.

 There is also more flexibility with the feature set.
 If a user required a couple of additional features, the product allows upgrades to be completed with ease.